 Running in cold weather is neither good nor bad as long as you are healthy and engage in proper safety measures necessary for the condition of the ground and the temperature of the air.

 Most of the issues provoked by running in cold weather involve breathing difficulties, especially in those with asthma or exercise-induced asthma.
 Sometimes winter air that is too rapidly inhaled can cause bronchoconstriction due to the air's dryness and reduced temperature.

 Running in cold weather is not a bad thing if you're dressed properly and prepared for it.

 Reduce Breathing Problems

 Because runners still perspire in cold weather and cold air is much dryer than warm air, staying properly hydrated is another key component of running safely in winter.
 Intense respiration also releases high amounts of moisture extracted from the body.
 In addition, maintaining hydration reduces the risk of hypothermia and breathing difficulties.
-To avoid dehydration, take a bottle of water or Gatorade along with you when running and stop often to take several swallows before continuing with your run.
+To avoid dehydration, ACE Fitness recommends drinking 8 ounces of fluid 20 to 30 minutes before your run, 7 to 10 ounces every 20 minutes while running and 8 ounces 30 minutes after you run.